AT Hike – August 2024 – Finishing New York and Pennsylvania

 Day 5 – Saturday, 8/17 – Greenwood Lake to Lakeside/Borderline Trail

-You may remember at the outset my comments on my hike of the roughly lower half of the AT in NY with Terry Bomkamp (“Buffet”), Carlo (“Cheetah”) and her husband Chuck (“Chipster”) Wilson, Carol (“Coach “) Breske , Steve (“Mountain Goat”) Collins and myself (“One-Tenth”) that we stopped 3.9 miles from the NJ border in early May 2023.
+You may remember at the outset my comments on my hike of the roughly lower half of the AT in NY with Terry Bomkamp (“Buffet”), Carol (“Cheetah”) and her husband Chuck (“Chipster”) Wilson, Gloria (“Coach “) Breske , Steve (“Mountain Goat”) Collins and myself (“One-Tenth”) that we stopped 3.9 miles from the NJ border in early May 2023.
 Well, today is the day I finish this and the AT through NY.

-The highpoint was Prospect Rock, highest point on the AT in NY, which /i reached at 1215.
+The highpoint was Prospect Rock, highest point on the AT in NY, which I reached at 1215.
 The border was just beyond this landmark and I reached it at 1228.
 Sure enough the border was neatly painted right on the rock trail tread.
 The Border Trail descending back to Greenwood Lake was shortly beyond that point.
 OK so all over now, right.
 Not so fast.
 A one mile 775′ descent on loose rocks with no switchbacks awaited.
 So there I was watching FarOut as I hiked down.
 More than once I got off the trail, its small blue with white border blazes hard to pick out and sparse at that.
 I wandered on a flat outcrop for at least 10 minutes at one point.
 Then after noting and passing the Abram Hewitt Loop Trail intersection I didn’t look at FarOut for some time, and when I did I was well off of the trail.
-At first dismayed of having to go back uphill and having seen no other possible route, I looked again and realized that FarOut did not include the whole of the Lakeside border trail.
-But the AT map did.
-So I spent some time hiking back up the trail a bit, but finally realized I was on a more or less a straight line down to NY-201 along the lake.
-With this decision I proceeded downhill, ever downhill.
-It was hot and humid.
-At the very bottom I came to a tee intersection.
-No blaze of course and I took the fork to the right.
-That led across the creek to an old abandoned baseball field and a deadend.
-So back the other way and finally with my patience well tested I found Mary Ann and trails end.
-It was 1340.
-6.1 miles in 5.25 hours with a 30 minute rest break.
-Pretty slow.
-But I had no falls.
-Not a bad tradeoff.
+At first dismayed of having to go back uphill and having seen no other possible route, I looked again and realized that FarOut did

 Now to finish PA.
 By my oversight I started my last PA hike at the parking area inside the PA border, 0.4 miles from the border in the middle of the I-80 bridge.
 Oopsie.
 So after getting off the trail at Lakeside NY we shuffled down I-80 to exit 1 at the interstate bridge and parked in the Kittatinny Ridge Visitors Center, from which I proceeded to the pedestrian walkway on the I-80 bridge.
 The drama here was that we had gone through two successive cloudbursts just five miles up the road that were so hard we had to slow to 50mph.
 But on arrival it was sunny and dry at the bridge.
 I thought, oh boy, here it comes as the first semi approached 5′ from my right.
-I braced to really get hosed down ,like what happened crossing the New River in Pearisburg a couple years ago.
-But there was nothing, not even a drop that hit me, mostly because the 4′ concrete barrier wall was so close to the trucks tires I suppose.
-So I was way happy and proceeded into the Town of Delaware Water Gap and uo Mountain Road to the aforementioned parking lot at the trailhead.
-And presto, I was done.
+I braced to really get hosed down ,like what happened crossing the New River in

 Distance today (AT) – 4.3 miles, Total – 47.4 miles

-Total AT miles after these treks –
+Total AT miles after these treks – 1,398.8